jhpyle/docassemble/_docs/objects.md

 long as the interview file is in the same package as the module.

-By the way, there is way to write the `summary()` method that is more friendly to other interview authors:
+By the way, there is way to write the `summary()` method that is more friendly to other interview developers:

 {% highlight python %}
 from docassemble.base.core import DAObject